-Fartlek: Speed play, or fartlek in Swedish (the concept originated in Sweden), is a speed work format in which you run faster for however long (or short) you want.
-Typically you would run 5 mins on (or fast) and 5 mins off (or slower) and repeat until the desired overall time is achieved.
+Fartlek: Speed play, or fartlek in Swedish (the concept originated in Sweden), is a speed work format in which you run/walk faster for however long (or short) you want.
+Typically you would run/walk 5 mins on (or fast) and 5 mins off (or slower) and repeat until the desired overall time is achieved.

-Tempo run: Running at a faster pace than you're used to for an extended period of time (vs intervals, where you run fast for a short amount of time).
-Tempo running helps with speed and endurance.
-A pace that is in-between your short-interval training speed and your easy running pace.
+Tempo run: Running/walking at a faster pace than you're used to for an extended period of time (vs intervals, where you run/walk fast for a short amount of time).
+Tempo running/walking helps with speed and endurance.
+A pace that is in-between your short-interval training speed and your easy pace.

-Splits: The time it takes for you to run a predetermined distance (like a mile) within a race or workout.
-Knowing your split time helps you strategize when running a race or trying to increase your running pace.
-Negative splits, for example, means you run the latter half of a race or workout faster than the first half, which helps your overall time.
+Splits: The time it takes for you to run/walk a predetermined distance (like a mile) within a race or workout.
+Knowing your split time helps you strategize when racing or trying to increase your pace.
+Negative splits, for example, means you run/walk the latter half of a race or workout faster than the first half, which helps your overall time.

 LSD: NOT the hallucinogen.
-LSD is an abbreviation for "Long, Slow Distance," which refers to the practice of running longer distances at an "easy" pace rather than shorter ones to exhaustion.
-The slower pace allows the runner to go longer and, therefore (supposedly), gain more fitness.
+LSD is an abbreviation for "Long, Slow Distance," which refers to the practice of running/walking longer distances at an "easy" pace rather than shorter ones to exhaustion.
+The slower pace allows you to go longer and, therefore (supposedly), gain more fitness.

-Cadence: Also known as stride turnover, a runner’s cadence is the number of steps taken per minute while running.
-The fastest and most efficient runners have a cadence of around 180 steps per minute, so find a fast-paced jam on the iPod and keep to the beat!
+Cadence: Also known as stride turnover, a runner’s/walker's cadence is the number of steps taken per minute while running.
+The fastest and most efficient runners/walkers have a cadence of around 180 steps per minute, so find a fast-paced jam on the iPod and keep to the beat!

-Aquajogging: Running against the water’s resistance in the deep end, where you can’t touch the bottom, provides many of the benefits of running on land.
+Aquajogging: Running/walking against the water’s resistance in the deep end, where you can’t touch the bottom, provides many of the benefits of working out on land.

 Dynamic Stretching: Controlled movements that increase flexibility, power, and range of motion.
 The best dynamic stretches for runners include lunges, squats, leg lifts, and butt-kicks.